In Part 1 of this tutorial, we cover the basics of how to use widgets in WordPress.

 http://www.yourdomain.com/images/supportbutton.jpg

-For someone to go to the contact page when the support button gets clicked, either create a contact page, or have an existing destination page already set up (e.g. a helpdesk).
-We will then link the button image to this URL in Step 3 …
+In order for someone to go to your contact page when they click on the graphic button, either create a contact page, or have an existing destination page already set up (e.g. a helpdesk).
+We will link your button graphic to this URL in Step 3 …

 Step 3 – Create the HTML code for your text widget.

-Don’t worry … this sounds a lot more technical than it is.
-In simple terms, we just need to create the instructions for your clickable image.
+If you’re not a technical-minded person, don’t worry … this sounds a lot more technical than it is.
+In simple terms, you just need to create the instructions for your clickable image.

-Your instructions can be typed in a simple text file and should look something like this …
+Your instructions can be composed in a plain text editor and will look something like this …

-- Replace “http://www.yourdomain.com/contact-us” in the code above with the URL of your contact page location.
+- Replace “http://www.yourdomain.com/contact-us” in the code with the URL of your contact page location.

-The screenshot below shows which sections of the above sample code you will need to replace with your actual web addresses …
+The image below shows the sections of the above sample code that you will need to replace with the actual contact details …

 Replace the above URLs and then copy the above code to your clipboard when finished.

-Next, go back into your Widgets panel …
+Now, go back to your Widgets panel …

 Step 4 – Add a Text widget.

-Drag your Text widget to your Active Widgets section and release the widget at the top of the Widget Area …
+Drag your Text widget to the Active Widgets section and release the widget at the top of the Widget Area …

-Click on the Text widget title bar to configure the widget options.
-Paste the code with the links to your contact page and graphic button into your text widget content area and click save …
+Click on the widget title bar to configure its settings.
+Paste the code with the links to your contact page and graphic button into the text widget content area and click the save button …

-Note: Make sure to test all links before pasting scripts into the Text Widget, or your button won’t work.
+Note: Remember to check all URLs before pasting scripts into the Text Widget, or the button will not work.

 *** If using WordPress version pre-4.8 ***

-If adding text without formatting tags like paragraph breaks, you may want to tick the Automatically add paragraphs box to wrap each block of text in an HTML paragraph code (note: not required if you paste in formatted HTML content like we’re using in the example for this tutorial).
+If you’re adding text with no formatting tags like paragraph breaks, you may want to tick the Automatically add paragraphs box to wrap each block of text in paragraphs (note: not required if you type in HTML content like we’re using in the example for this tutorial).

-Here is some text with Automatically add paragraphs option unchecked …
+Here is some text added to a Text widget with Automatically add paragraphs box not checked …

 (Automatically add paragraphs box unchecked)